w1r2p1/LiveScore-2/README.md

 # LiveScore
-Simple Web API for sport results overview that allows submition and update of game scores, and standigs calculation.
+Simple Web API for sport results overview that allows submition and update of game scores, and standings calculation.

 ## Authorization
 *In progress*